rebootoio/vaxiin-doc/docs/introduction/overview.md

 ### Okay, I've heard enough - I want to try it

-You can jump ahead to [quick start guide](../getting-started/quick-start) to get up and running in a few minutes.
+Great!
+Jump ahead to [the quick start guide](../getting-started/quick-start) to get up and running in a few minutes - you don't even need test hardware.